Paint, Brushes and Gold - Everything I Use In My Art Business

 UGREEN Tablet Mount Lazy Holder Adjustable Long Arm Clamp

 Before this one, I had one with the bendy arm and claw clamp.
 Terrible.
-So hard to twist the arm to the desired position and it'd keep flopping/wobbling plus the clamp ended up breaking.
-This UGREEN phone holder though is an absolute dream.
+So hard to twist the arm to the desired position and it kept flopping/wobbling plus the clamp ended up breaking.
+This UGREEN phone holder, though, is an absolute dream.

 Ring Light